horga83/shellChatGPT/README.md

 - Choose amongst available models
 - Lots of command line options
 - Converts base64 JSON data to PNG image
+- Should™ work on Linux, FreeBSD and MacOS.

 ```